BOARD'S REPORT TO THE MEMBERS

 2. Policy on Remuneration of Directors and

-3. Policy on Remuneration of Key Managerial Personnel and Employees The aforesaidpolicies (as amended) are also available at the linkhttps://www.mahindralifespaces.com/investors/codes-and-policies The Managing Director& CEO draws remuneration only from the Company and does not receive any remunerationor commission from any of its subsidiary companies / holding company.
+The Managing Director & CEO draws remuneration only from the Company and does notreceive any remuneration or commission from any of its subsidiary companies / holdingcompany.

 KEY MANAGERIAL PERSONNEL (KMP)

-As on 31st March 2019 details of Key Managerial Personnel under theCompanies Act 2013 are given below :
+As on 31st March 2020 details of Key Managerial Personnel under theCompanies Act 2013 are given below :

-|Sr. Name of the Person ||Designation |
+|Sr. Name of the Person No. ||Designation |

 |1 Ms. Sangeeta Prasad ||Managing Director & CEO (Resigned with effect from 30th June 2020) |

 |2 Mr. Suhas Kulkarni ||Company Secretary |

-|3 Mr. Jayant Manmadkar ||Chief Financial Officer |
+|3 Mr. Vimal Agarwal ||Chief Financial Officer |

-A calendar of meetings is prepared and circulated in advance to the Directors.
-Duringthe year seven Board Meetings were convened and held the details of which are given inthe Corporate Governance Report.
-The intervening gap between two consecutive meetings waswithin the period prescribed under the Companies Act 2013 Secretarial Standards-I onBoard Meetings and SEBI LODR as amended from time to time.
+A calendar of meetings is prepared and circulated in advance to Directors.
+During theyear 9 (Nine) Board Meetings were convened and held the details of which are given inthe Corporate Governance Report.
+The intervening gap between two consecutive meetings waswithin the period prescribed under the Companies Act 2013 Secretarial Standards on BoardMeetings and SEBI LODR as amended from time to time.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT